MrOstling/samoklava/README.md

 -|-
 ![left](images/board-front.png) | ![right](images/board-back.png)

+WARNING, for some reason the center thumb diode doesn't get wired automatically.
+You will want to open the generated files in Kicad and add the missing routes and repackage before sending off for fabrication
+(or just hand wire them in if you didn't catch it until you spent hours trying to track down all your bad solder joints only to find that one diode simply was not routed).

 A 5x3 split keyboard with 3 thumbs.
 There is nothing unique about the keyboard layout.
 It's inspired by Corne and Kyria, and has the exact number of keys needed for the [Miryoku](https://github.com/manna-harbour/miryoku) layout.